fralau/mkdocs-macros-plugin/README.md

 as Python functions in the `main.py` file, which the users will then be able to use without much difficulty, as jinja2 directives in the markdown page.

-By combining markdown and Python thanks to jinja2, you could write in one of the pages, e.g.:
+By leverage the power of Python in markdown thanks to jinja2, you could write in one of the pages, e.g.:

 ```markdown